jackyaz/scarfgatewaystats/README.md

 Host Url: https://raw.githubusercontent.com/jackyaz/YazFi/{branch}/{filename}
 ```

-Scarf Gateway data for the current day will be retrieved for all of your packages, running every hour on the hour.
+Scarf Gateway data for the current day will be retrieved for all of your packages, running at 5 past and 35 past every hour.

 Included is an example Grafana dashboard to visualise the captured data.